google/safevalues/README.md

     library, giving you similar runtime guarantees as for Trusted Types enforced browsers.

-## Unchecked and legacy conversions
+## Reviewed and legacy conversions

 There are certain situations when migrating a codebase to be safe using Trusted Types can be difficult because it requires changing large parts of the code